SqueakyBeaver/Open-Qube/README.md

-# NOTICE
-As of October 10th, 2020, I am dropping this (at least for a little while) because I have no idea where this would go.
-I will be probably doing some different projects.
-If you would like to see this active again, make an issue or something and get me motivated. :)

-# Qube-Adventure
+# Open-Qube
-Just a pretty simple game written in C++ and SFML
+Just a pretty simple "game" written in C++ and SFML

 ## Contributing
 Feel free to make a pull request, but make sure the pull request does not break anything or introduce any new bugs\
 I may deny a pull request because it may break something I have planned.
 Please, do not feel disheartened if I do this to your pull request.

 ## Building
 You need to get a C++ compiler and install the [SFML library](https://en.sfml-dev.org/download/sfml/2.5.1/)\